Subrahmanyam83/Guice-Maven-Cucumber/README.md

 #### CUCUMBER-MAVEN-PLUGIN: Usage to run parallelly.
 - Add cucumber-maven-plugin in pom.xml with default configuration.
 - Either you can add configs there or you can send it through command line:: Make sure you have the dependency Injector source class as System Property.
-    eg: ``` mvn -Dguice.injector-source=configuration.DependencyInjection cucumber-runner:run ``` (specifying all the features and include tags in the configuration of the cucumber plugin in pom.xml) or
+    eg: ``` mvn cucumber-runner:run ``` (-Dguice.injector-source=configuration.DependencyInjection option is specified by having a cucumber.properties in
+    src/main/resources folder, which is read by Guice for its Dependency Injection Class.
+Rest of the parameters like the features and include tags can be specified in the configuration of the cucumber plugin in pom.xml) or
     ``` mvn -DcucumberRunner.features=src/test/resources/features -DcucumberRunner.includeTags=@subu cucumber-runner:run -X```

 #### SONAR Analysis